New Green Option (Community Solar) FAQ

 Cost and Availability

-Customers will pay a fixed price per kwh for the solar energy (initially set at $0.107/kwh), plus additional charges for program administration and other costs related to solar energy.
-However, customers will also receive a bill credit for generation costs that PG&E is able to avoid, adjusted to reflect any additional value that the solar energy is able to provide.
-The difference (net cost) is likely to start at about $0.035/kwh for residential customers, but diminish over time if PG&E’s generation costs increase.
-For a residential customer with monthly usage of 500 kwhs, this will amount to $17.50/month.
+Customers will pay a fixed price per kwh for the solar energy, plus additional charges for program administration and other costs related to solar energy.
+However, customers will also receive a bill credit for generation costs that PG&E avoids, adjusted to reflect the higher on-peak value of solar energy.
+The difference (net cost) is likely to start at about three to four cents per kwh, but diminish over time if PG&E’s overall generation costs increase.

 Nothing.
 All costs will be borne only by customers who volunteer to enroll in the program.

-PG&E is asking the California Public Utilities Commission (CPUC) to approve the program by the end of 2013.
-We anticipate the program will launch within a few months after CPUC approval.
+PG&E expects a decision from the California Public Utilities Commission (CPUC) by July of 2014.
+We anticipate the program will launch sometime in 2015.

 PG&E and the Green Option

 This program is separate from and incremental to PG&E’s Renewables Portfolio Standard (RPS) requirements.
-However, if customers drop off the program after PG&E has procured new supplies on their behalf, and new customers don’t “step in” to take their place, the additional resources will be provided to PG&E’s bundled customers.
+However, if customers drop off the program after PG&E has procured new supplies on their behalf, the additional resources will be provided to PG&E’s regular bundled customers.

 PG&E customers have been asking for a renewable energy option for some time.
-Now that PG&E’s other voluntary “green” program, the ClimateSmart program, has ended and a comprehensive evaluation has been completed, we believe that it is time to incorporate the lessons learned and provide a new choice for our customers who want to go green.
+Now that PG&E’s other voluntary “green” program, the ClimateSmart program, has ended and a comprehensive evaluation has been completed, we believe that it is time to incorporate the lessons learned from that program and offer our customers the renewable energy option for which they have been asking.

 The California Public Utilities Commission (CPUC) regulates investor-owned electric and natural gas utilities operating in California, including PG&E. PG&E must receive approval from the CPUC in order to offer new tariffs and services, such as the proposed Green Option.
 There is a regulatory process that allows for stakeholder and public input.
 Therefore, PG&E’s proposed program design for the Green Option is subject to change and approval by the Commission.